 However, this isn’t an exhaustive list, and more apps are likely to introduce this feature in the future to meet demand.

-Which Money Saving App Is For You?
+Which Money Saving App Best Is For You?

 Even if you’re the world’s worst budgeter, it’s still possible to save money as long as you have a smartphone.
 All you need to do is download a few apps and complete some basic admin tasks before you can passively earn some extra money.
 If you want to take things a step further, here is a list we have compiled of the best money making apps.

 If you can’t afford to save and just want some extra cash to line your pockets, a cashback or bill-checking app can seemingly give you something for nothing.
-All you have to do is link your card or bills, and the app will check whether you’re applicable for discounts or lower rates.
+All you have to do is link your card or bills, and the app will check whether you’re eligible for discounts or lower rates.

 If you want to save or invest but get drawn into spending the money instead, there are apps that automatically put aside the small change from your purchases to help you reach your goals.